botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

 };
 {% endhighlight %}

-Now, the real problem involved in implementing Elaticsearch with a Jekyll blog is how we index the posts in Elaticsearch.
+Now, the real problem involved in implementing Elasticsearch with a Jekyll blog is how we index the posts in Elasticsearch.
 This must happen automatically, so I used [GitHub Webhooks](https://developer.github.com/webhooks/).
 Every time I push a commit to the Jekyll repository, GitHub will send a `POST` request containing a JSON payload with the changes to the url I specify.
-I will handle that request with this app where I add, edit or delete records in my Elaticsearch index based on the file changes.
+I will handle that request with this app where I add, edit or delete records in my Elasticsearch index based on the file changes.
 We will use the route `/commit` for this.
 An example JSON payload for the push event can be found [here](https://developer.github.com/v3/activity/events/types/#pushevent).

-Our Elaticsearch index will be the appbase.io appname and type will be called `posts`.
+Our Elasticsearch index will be the appbase.io appname and type will be called `posts`.
 The `_id` field for the record will be the posts's filename without the date and extension.
 There will be 3 fields for each posts, `title` with the post title, `summary` with post summary and `text` with raw contents of the post.
 We will search in the `title` and `text` fields.

 We will go through each commit in the push event payload.
 We need to look for three events: add, edit and delete.
 If a new file is added in the commit, it will be there in `added` object inside the `commit` object.
 As the posts for a Jekyll blog are inside `_posts` folder, we need check whether `_posts` is there in the file path.
-If it is there, we will add a new entry to our Elaticsearch index with `id` by removing `_posts`, date and extension from the file path.
+If it is there, we will add a new entry to our Elasticsearch index with `id` by removing `_posts`, date and extension from the file path.
 If `add` is the file path, we can get that with,
 {% highlight javascript linenos %}
 add.substring(18, add.length - 9)
 {% endhighlight %}